rekkles2/rekkles2/README.md

 ## 🌟 About Me

-I'm a dedicated researcher specializing in **Artificial Intelligence**, particularly focused on the following areas:
+🎓 I am a dedicated researcher specializing in **Artificial Intelligence**, with a focus on:

-- **Weakly Supervised Learning**
+- Weakly Supervised Learning
-- **Video Anomaly Detection**
+- Video Anomaly Detection
-- **Federated Learning**
+- Federated Learning
-- **Video and Image Processing**
+- Video and Image Processing

 ---

 ## 🔭 Current Research

-- 🚀 Developing advanced algorithms aimed at enhancing accuracy and robustness in weakly supervised video anomaly detection.
+- 🚀 Developing advanced algorithms to enhance accuracy and robustness in weakly supervised video anomaly detection.
-- 🔒 Designing innovative federated learning methodologies to effectively address privacy concerns and data heterogeneity in cross-scene video anomaly detection.
+- 🔒 Designing federated learning methods to address privacy concerns and data heterogeneity in cross-scene video anomaly detection.

 ---

 ## ⚡ Personal Interests

-🎙️ Beyond research, I am passionate about voice acting, especially in animation.
+🎙️ Beyond research, I am passionate about **voice acting**, particularly in animation.

-**Feel free to reach out for collaboration or engaging discussions! 🚀**
+<p align="center"><b>Feel free to reach out for collaboration or academic discussions! 🚀</b></p>

 ---